 Luckily, there is a solution to this problem.
 In order to ensure that your WordPress website delivers all emails is to send all those messages using SMTP.

 What is SMTP?

 Simple Mail Transfer Protocol (SMTP) is a communication protocol for electronic mail transmission.
 It refers to the basic email functionality and it means that we will send emails using the real email address.

 So, we are going to use SMTP to send emails using the real and existing email address which will result in great deliverability.

 Create a new email address

-Most of the hosting providers are offering cPanel or similar control panel where you can create a new email address at your domain.
-For example, [email protected] or something like that.
+Most of the hosting providers are offering cPanel or a similar control panel where you can create a new email address at your domain.
+For example, email@example.com or something like that.
 Now, access your cPanel and open up the Mail section.

 You will see the option to create a new email address.

 Then just enter the name for this email per your own discretion and set the password for it.